 When you file for bankruptcy, there are exemptions to protect your home, your car and some other investments.
 Let us help you protect your assets.
 Contact us today.

 A bankruptcy trustee has the responsibility of selling any unprotected (nonexempt) belongings you have and distributing the proceeds to your creditors if you file for Chapter 7 bankruptcy.
 Most of the things that people commonly own are exempt from sale by the trustee.
-Our attorneys will help you compile a list of your assets and claim the exemptions necessary to protect those assets from your creditors and the bankruptcy trustee.
+Our attorneys for bankruptcy in Walmington will help you compile a list of your assets and claim the exemptions necessary to protect those assets from your creditors and the bankruptcy trustee.